pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - I fully agree, remove it!
 ```

+__Add a trait__ - When it is a calm situation and a quest ended,
+or something important for the plot happened, or when a lot of time passed
+without this move was triggered, the scenarist may decide that this is a
+milestone.

-__Add a trait__ - when you, a protagonist, have to add a trait, add into the trait section of
+In such case, you, a protagonist, add into the trait section of your character
-your character sheet one or few words that describe a quality, an ability, or a
+sheet one or few words that describe a quality, an ability, or a tendency of
-tendency of the character.
-If the character had more than 16 traits, one must
+the character.
+If the character had more than 16 traits, one must be deleted
-be deleted first.
-The new trait that must be linked to other two already in
+first.
+The new trait that must be linked to other two already in the character
-the character sheet, unless it is one of the first 4 of the character.
-All the
+sheet, unless it is one of the first 4 of the character.
+All the trait ever
-trait ever written on a character sheet must be different each other.
+written on a character sheet must be different each other.

 The traits will give you a mechanical bonus to any roll when acting according
 to the traits.
 They should also describe how the character acts in the fiction,